starfederation/datastar/site/static/md/reference/action_plugins.md

 Arguments: `@setAll(paths: string, value: any)`

 Sets the value of all matching signals to the expression provided in the second argument.
 The first argument accepts one or more space-separated signal paths.
-You can use `*` to match a single segment and `**` to match multiple path segments.
+You can use `*` to match a single path segment and `**` to match multiple path segments.

 ```html
 <!-- Sets the value of `$foo` -->